-1. This Section applies to portions of all properties within the River Zone at all times.
+1. This Section applies to all properties within the River Zone at all times.

-B. Garden City Objectives
+B. Objectives

 1. Provide riverbank stabilization that includes a strong plant root structure to limit erosion and reduce scouring during times of inundation.
 2. Encourage plant species capable of living through times of inundation.
 3. Reduce water runoff and pollution 4.
 Reduce velocities during times of inundation.
 5. Reduce damage during times of flood inundation.
 6. Provide ample shade to cool the river to protect against algae blooms, sewer treatment costs, and enhance fisheries habitat.
 7. Provide both aquatic and terrestrial habitat and food sources.
 8. Provide ample shade trees and vegetation to provide a cooling effect for Greenbelt and Nature Path users.
+9. Enhance the natural environment with requirements for appropriate native landscaping, planting, and landscape maintenance techniques.